Here’s everything you need to know about checking whether you’re at risk, and what help you might be entitled to.

 In terms of protecting your own home, a number of property owners can access the Flood Re scheme, which helps make insurance affordable for those vulnerable to floods.

 You can use the Flood Re tool on its website to find out whether you’d be eligible for help.

-You may also be able to access grants and funding in order to future-proof your property or business against flooding.
+You may also be able to access grants and funding in order to future-proof your property or business.
 You can find out more about these grants on the flood guidance website.

 In England, you can sign up for flood warnings on the government’s website which will alert you when your area is at risk.
 You can sign up for similar warnings in Wales, Scotland and Northern Ireland.